Traceback your Blackseed oil

 The factory workers receive medical care that is readily available to them from the medical center located next to the factory.

-Now after the Black seed oil is filtered, it arrives at the packaging department to be poured into glass bottles, after which it gets sealed with a metal top, a plastic cover and it is ready to go.
+Now after the black seed oil is filtered, it arrives at the packaging department to be poured into glass bottles, after which it gets sealed with a metal top, a plastic cover, a Sekem label sticker and it is ready to go.

 The factory ensures the optimal usage of the oil during the packaging process with minimal waste produced, where the wasted oil is collected and used.